Below are some tips to help ensure your camping trip is safe should you venture out this summer:

 - Cover all bases.
 Prepare for your camp outing by checking the weather report, learning about your surroundings at the campground, and informing family or friends of your whereabouts.

-- Pack a supply kit which should include a compass, flashlight, a first-aid kit, batteries, blankets, medications, and extra food, water, and clothes.
+- Pack a supply kit that should include a compass, flashlight, a first-aid kit, batteries, blankets, medications, and extra food, water, and clothes.

 - Practice good food handling and safety: